Zuehlke/aws-cloudformation-tutorial/documentation/basic_stack/template_desc.md

 ...
 ```

 - **EC2RegionMap:** A map that contains different keys (region names).
 Each key contains a name-value pair representing the [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) ID for the AMI Name in the region represented by the key.
-If we create our stack in the region eu-central-1 (Frankfurt), the AMI ID of this region will be used to create our EC2 intances.<br/><br/>
+If we create our stack in the region us-east-1 (Virginia), the AMI ID of this region will be used to create our EC2 intances.<br/><br/>

 ```json
 "Resources": {